Policy Reformation: When the Policy Doesn't Match the Sale

 Statute of Limitations for Reformation

 In California, the statute of limitations for a reformation claim is three years from the date of discoveryof the mistake — not from the date the policy was issued.
-This is a crucial distinction.
+This is a distinction that matters.
 You do not lose your right to seek reformation simply because the policy was issued years ago.
 The clock starts when you actually discover (or reasonably should have discovered) that the policy does not match what was represented.

 In most cases, discovery happens when a loss occurs and the policyholder files a claim.
 That is when you first learn that the coverage you thought you had does not match what the policy says.
 The three-year limitations period runs from that point — giving you time to evaluate the discrepancy, gather evidence, and decide whether to pursue reformation.